 #thumb { color: red; }

 This implementation is beneficial because we can use web components without worrying about style conflicts from the hosting document.
-However, the inconsistencies between how the different browsers implement those web components make them tricky to style.
+However, the inconsistencies between how the different browsers implement those web components make them difficult to style.

 on CodePen.